BUILDING KIDS! BUILDING COMMUNITY! BUILDING A LEGACY!

-We have graciously been given the opportunity to work with the company AndyMark to bring the other teams products that we believe are good and can help them have a great season.
+We took the opportunity to work with AndyMark to bring other robotics teams products that we believe are good and can help them have a great season.
 We would like to send AndyMark a big "Thank You" for this opportunity!

 Thank you to FIRST Robotics team 141, WOBOT for approaching AndyMark with this design concept and for working with the product manufacturer in development of this product.
 They wished to create a product to better the FIRST community, and deserve much credit for making this positive impact. - AndyMark